Click link below to complete EOPS Fall 2019 Application Interest Form:

 Extended Opportunity Programs and Services

 Miramar College's Extended Opportunity Programs and Services (EOPS) is a state-funded program developed to provide supplemental support services for students who have been affected by economic, language, and educational disadvantages.

 Our student-centered approach has been implemented to foster academic and personal success by providing “over and above” services with academic and financial support.

-We are happy to announce that the EOPS Application for Spring 2019 is now available.
-Below is a link to the application.
+Below is a link to our Fall 2019 interest form so that we are able to notify you as soon as we have the Fall 2019 application available.
 There is also information regarding who should apply and benefits provided if eligible.
 Contact us if you have any questions.

 Eligibility for EOPS:

 Students may be eligible for EOPS if the following requirements are satisfied:

 Qualify for a BOGW A, B, or C with $0 Family Expected Contribution (Board of Governor's Waiver)